hsf-training/hsf-training-ml-webpage/_episodes/07-Data_Preprocessing.md

             all_y.append(np.ones(DataFrames[s].shape[0])) # signal events are labelled with 1
-        else: # only background MC should pass this all_y.append(np.zeros(DataFrames[s].shape[0])) # background events are labelled 0 y = np.concatenate(all_y) # concatenate the list of lables into a single 1D array of labels, called y
+        else: # only background MC should pass this all_y.append(np.zeros(DataFrames[s].shape[0])) # background events are labelled 0 y = np.concatenate(all_y) # concatenate the list of labels into a single 1D array of labels, called y
 ~~~
 {: .language-python}